Golf Tutorials

 By Spencer Lanoue

 Keeping your arms in front of your body during the golf swing is one of the biggest secrets to creating powerful, consistent, and accurate shots.
-This single concept separates choppy, unreliable ball-strikers from players who hit the ball with that pure, an effortless thump.
+This single concept separates choppy, unreliable ball-strikers from players who hit the ball with that pure, effortless thump.
 This guide will break down exactly what it means to keep your arms in front, why it’s so fundamental to a great swing, and provide simple, actionable drills you can use to feel it for yourself.

 What "Keeping Your Arms in Front" Really Means